-No. The payer company of interest may be denied a deduction of the interest paid to a non-resident recipient for its own corporation tax purposes, due to the application of the "thin capitalisation" rules under Japanese domestic tax law.
-Such rules deny deductibility of interest expenses paid to the payer company's foreign affiliates when such company's annual average ratio of debt to equity exceeds 3:1, subject to other conditions and an exemption available based on separate criteria.
-However, even when the deductibility is denied under the thin capitalisation rules, the relief under a treaty (i.e., the reduced withholding tax rate) available to the non-resident recipient of such interest, would nevertheless not be restricted.
+No. The payer company of interest may be denied a deduction of a certain portion of the interest paid to a non-resident recipient for its own corporation tax purposes, due to the application of the "thin capitalisation" rules under Japanese domestic tax law.
+Such rules deny deductibility of interest expenses paid to the payer Japanese company's foreign affiliates when such company's annual average ratio of debt to equity exceeds 3:1.
+In such case, if such company's debts to its foreign affiliates exceed three times the equity held by the foreign controlling shareholders of such company, the deductibility of the interest for the portion exceeding such three times will be denied.
+However, even when the deductibility is denied under the thin capitalisation rules, the relief under a treaty (i.e., the reduced withholding tax rate) available to the non-resident recipient of such interest would nevertheless not be restricted.